-Now from this test on sand, based on laboratory test results, Janbu 1963 and Von and Soos 1990, they have given for loose and silty sand, and dense and clean sand; E oedometer by p reference, p reference is nothing but your 100 kilopascal.
-So 150 by sigma prime sigma prime y by p reference; that means with effective to 100 kilopascal this sigma 1 prime we can find it out; this can be used from for your model; remember this sigma 1 prime, how we are using this E and nu in case of particularly analysis.
-If you look at from this experimental results, E you are getting with your 100 kilopascal and sigma y, this stress you can vary from 0, 10, 20, 30, 40, 50, up to 100, so that your E also vary, E oedometer also varying; for dense and clean sand also, E also varying.
-That means a correlation has been given in terms of sigma y, in terms of stress E from whatever the oedometer test is there.
-So from there you can find it your particularly E how it is varying your non-linearly.
+Now, from this test on sand based on the laboratory test results Janbu 1963 and van Soos 1990.
+They have given for loose and silty sand and dense and clean sand E oedometer by P reference is nothing, but your 100 k p a.
+So, 150 by sigma prime, sigma prime y by P reference that means with effective to 100 k P a this sigma one prime you can find it out.
+This can be used from for your model, remember this sigma one prime how we are using this E and mu in case of particularly analysis.
+If you look at from this experimental results E you are getting, with your 100 k P a and sigma y this stress you can vary from 0, 10, 20, 30, 40, 50 up to 100.
+So, that your E also vary E oedometer also vary, for dense and clean sand also E also varying.
+That means a co relation has been given in terms of sigma y in terms of stress, E from whatever the oedometer test is there.
+So, from there you can find it out your particularly E how it is varying your nonlinearly.

-Now, by means of Hooke's law, E is equal to if I if it has been proven E is equal to particularly if nu is constant, particularly that soil E is equal to two-third of your oedometer.
-E Oedometer, remember that is your modulus of elasticity getting from oedometer test.
-Now this modulus of elasticity for the soil, it will be two-third of your whatever I am getting from your laboratory test; that means E of soil is equal to two-third of E of soil oedometer tests; you can write it E of soil oedometer test; so nu generally taken one-third from this oedometer test.
-So based on that, taking in that, you can find it out earlier it is for your E oedometer.
+Now, by means of Hooke's law E is equal to if it has been proven E is equal to particularly if mu is constant particularly that soil E is equal to 2 by 3 of your oedometer.
+E oedometer remember that is your modulus of elasticity getting from oedometer test.
+Now, this modulus of elasticity for the soil it will be 2 by 3 of your whatever I am getting from your laboratory test, that means E of soil is equal to two third of E of soil oedometer test.
+You can write it E of soil oedometer test.
+So, mu generally taken one third from this oedometer test.
+So, based on that taking it that you can find it out earlier it is for your E oedometer.
+Then now, E of your soil that is if I take it E as 2 by 3 of E oedometer from there you can find it out e of the soil particularly loose as well as dense sand.

-Then now E of your soil that is if I take it, you E as a two-third of E oedometer, from there you can find it out E of the soil particularly, loose as well as dense sand.
-So, this are these are the parametric estimation from your laboratory test; how it is useful particularly, in modeling or analysis that I am just discussing in brief.
-Then major parameter of your stiffness, the moment we say that this is for your static case, we are not discussing right now dynamic; for you for this, major soil stiffness is your E and nu; e is your modulus of elasticity, nu is equal to poisson's ratio that is required for your analysis.
+So, this are the parametric estimation from your laboratory test.
+How it is useful, particularly in modeling or analysis that I am just discussing in brief.
+Then major parameter of your stiffness the movement we say that this is for your static case, we are not discussing right now dynamic for this major soil stiffness is your E and mu.
+E is your modulus of elasticity mu is equal to poisson's ratio that is required for your analysis.